lambdaclass/concrete/ROADMAP.md

 or cross-node/cross-stage facts live in `CompilerDB` when that DB is pulled).
 If a later pass recomputes a judgment fact instead of consuming the record or typed IR field, that is a pipeline bug.

+### Semantic Judgment Axes

+These items give each major semantic axis one owner: arithmetic, Copy and instantiation, ownership/value-flow, source typing, capabilities, and the relations that cannot live on one typed node.

 1. **[DONE] Unify integer/arithmetic evaluation semantics.**
    `Concrete/Semantics/IntArith.lean` is the single source of truth for integer